CollabOD: Collaborative Multi-Backbone with Cross-scale Vision for UAV Small Object Detection: INTRODUCTION

-To address these issues, we explicitly enhance structural detail preservation and calibrate heterogeneous feature streams prior to fusion, as shown in Fig.~\ref{fig:Intro}.
-We believe, firstly, localization-related structural cues should be explicitly enhanced under lightweight constraints.
-Secondly, heterogeneous feature streams should be calibrated prior to fusion to improve spatial and semantic compatibility.
+To address these issues, we enhance structural detail preservation and calibrate heterogeneous feature streams prior to fusion, as shown in Fig.~\ref{fig:Intro}.
+First, localization-related structural cues should be strengthened under lightweight constraints.
+Second, heterogeneous feature streams should be calibrated before fusion to improve spatial and semantic compatibility.